 Acupuncture – New studies report acupuncture to be a viable option in treating depression in pregnant women.

-Omega-3 fatty acids For years its been know that omega-3 can help with a number of health issues, but the newest studies are showing that taking a daily supplement of omega-3/fish oils can decrease symptoms of depression.
+Omega-3 fatty acids For years it’s been known that omega-3 can help with a number of health issues, but the newest studies are showing that taking a daily supplement of omega-3/fish oils can decrease symptoms of depression.
 Pregnant women would want to make sure to take a mercury-free version of fish oil and check with their care provider or nutritionist on a recommended amount.

 Herbal Remedies There are a number of herbal and vitamin supplements known to affect moods and the hormone serotonin.
 Talk with your health care provider and nutritionist/herbalist about whether to use St John’s Wort, SAM-e, 5-HTP, magnesium, vitamin B6 and flower remedies.
 Many of these can not be used in conjunction with antidepressants and should be evaluated on the dosage for pregnant women.